mitoop/signature-sdk/README.md

 # Signature Sdk
 Signature SDK is a framework-agnostic PHP library that provides secure request signing and verification logic.
-It is the core signing engine used by laravel-signature, but can also be used independently in any PHP project.
+It is the core signing engine used by [laravel-signature](https://github.com/mitoop/laravel-signature).

 ## Requirements
 - PHP 7.4 or higher